Yadkin Valley Wine & Beer Passport is Your Ticket to Winter Fun

 The Yadkin Valley Winter Wine & Beer Passport provides a fun and economical way to experience North Carolina wine country this winter.

-Each passport serves as a ticket to tastings at 10 award-winning wineries and two craft breweries in Surry County, located in the heart of the Yadkin Valley wine region.
+Each passport serves as a ticket to tastings at 15 partners - 10 award-winning wineries, four craft breweries and one distillery in Surry County, located in the heart of the Yadkin Valley wine region.

 “It’s an enjoyable way to celebrate winter – a treasure map to great wineries and breweries throughout Surry County,” says Louis Jeroslow, winemaker at Elkin Creek Vineyard.

-Participating wineries for the winter of 2018-19 are: Adagio Vineyards, Carolina Heritage, Elkin Creek, Grassy Creek, Old North State, Roaring River, Round Peak, Shelton Vineyards, Slightly Askew and Stony Knoll.
-The breweries on tap this winter are Angry Troll and Skull Camp.
+Participating wineries for the winter of 2019-20 are: Adagio Vineyards, Carolina Heritage, Elkin Creek, Grassy Creek, Haze Gray, Roaring River, Round Peak, Shelton Vineyards, Slightly Askew and Stony Knoll.
+The breweries on tap this winter are Angry Troll, Skull Camp, Thirsty Souls and White Elephant.

-Early bird pricing for the Yadkin Valley Winter Wine & Beer Passport is $54 for individuals and $89 for couples through Nov.
-22. Regular pricing begins Nov.
-23 with rates of $64 for individuals and $99 for couples.
-The estimated value of each passport is $225.
+Early bird pricing for the Yadkin Valley Winter Wine & Beer Passport is $65 for individuals and $99 for two people through Nov.
+28. Regular pricing begins Nov.
+29 with rates of $75 for individuals and $115 for two people.
+The estimated value of each passport is $250.

 For details or to purchase a passport, click here or call the Yadkin Valley Chamber of Commerce at 336-526-1111.